Estimated reading time: 11 minutes

-A Canadian Budget Binder reader Adeline asked about upfront costs to purchase the self-scanner system for retailers during a recent Facebook discussion.
+During a recent Facebook discussion, a Canadian Budget Binder reader, Adeline, asked about upfront costs to purchase the self-scanner system for retailers.

-CBB reader Thad gave a reasonable response about why they were good investments.
+CBB reader Thad gave a reasonable response about why they were suitable investments.

 Yes and no. Yes they are expensive, but even if they paid $20,000 or $30,000 for them, it would save them roughly $52,000 in salaries in just the first year.

 That is assuming somebody working the same cash register for about 12 hours a day, 364 days a year at about $12 an hour wage.
 The higher the minimum wage, the more they save.- Thad T.

-Knowledge is key which means this isn’t a post to help scammers it’s more of an awareness post of what is going on.
+Knowledge is vital, so this isn’t a post to help scammers.
+It’s more of an awareness post of what is going on.

-Even though upfront costs are pricey for the self-checkout system costs are easily recouped via the reduced workforce.
+Even though upfront costs are pricey for the self-checkout system, costs are quickly recouped via the reduced workforce.

 Cheating and stealing can get you arrested, and it’s not worth it, so if you plan to cheat the self-checkout system, think about the consequences first.